Health and Wellbeing through Art Making Short Course (Online Short Course)

 The course is for anyone interested in understanding how and why health and wellbeing works within the art making context.
 The course is not about talent or skills but about exploring the links between physical and mental health and creativity.

 The course will show how the arts can help meet major challenges facing health and social care including ageing, long-term conditions, loneliness and physical activity.
-The course will also explore the difference between prevention, advocacy and treatment.
-There will also the practical work that students will produce during the course.
+The course will also explore the difference between art as therapy and creative art therapy.
+Students will produce works of art throughout the course.

 Entry requirements: None